These cupcakes are made with the same batter from our Dominican Cake recipe. Now you can also serve Dominican Bizcocho Cupcakes!

 These are some of the paper cups already filled.
 With the amounts in the recipe for Dominican cake you should obtain about 3 dozen cupcakes.

+Heat oven to 300 ºF.
+Bake the cupcakes until they turn golden brown (about 20 mins).
 Here are the cupcakes at room temperature and ready to be decorated.
 As you can see they do not rise above the paper cup border, this was done on purpose as I wanted a flat surface to decorate.